Shave Brussels Sprout, Kale & Quinoa Salad in a Lemony Dijon Dressing

 - Add additional salt and pepper to taste.

-- Place a small skillet on the stove on medium high heat.
+- Add to the salad as is, or toast them for extra flavor.
+To toast them, place a small skillet on the stove on medium high heat.
 Add almonds and stir frequently until just starting to turn golden brown in a few places, about 2 minutes.
 Remove from heat and sprinkle with salt.
 Set aside.

 - Combine Kale and Brussels Sprouts in a large bowl.
 Add cheese and toss to combine.
-Pour ½ the dressing and toss to combine.
+Pour 1/2 the dressing and toss to combine.
 Add remaining dressing as desired.
-Add cherries,almonds, and quinoa and toss to combine.
-Garnish with additional almonds and cherries if desired.
+Add quinoa, cherries and almonds, reserving cherries and almonds for garnish, and toss to combine.
+Garnish with additional almonds and cherries.